📅 Published on March 16, 2024 | 🕒 Last updated on March 4, 2026

 The conjunctiva is a thin, clear membrane that covers the inside of your eyelids and the white part of your eye.
 It helps protect your eye by creating a mucus layer in your tears.[19]

-This layer lubricates your eye and acts as a barrier against irritants.
-Working with your lacrimal and meibomian glands helps make tears, combining watery liquid, mucus, and oil.
+This layer lubricates your eye and acts as a barrier against irritants.[19]
+Working in concert with the lacrimal and meibomian glands, the conjunctiva supports a three-layer tear film: mucin (conjunctiva), aqueous (lacrimal glands), and lipid (meibomian glands).[19][21][22]

 It is like protecting your eye, keeping it safe and moist.
 Problems with the conjunctiva can lead to dry eyes or infections.[19]